Hire the Top 2% of

 Rini G.

-Freelance PHP developer in India
+Vetted PHP developer in India (UTC+6)

 A passionate problem-solver with a track record of delivering innovative solutions, backed by 7 years of experience.
 I am a Full Stack developer/ Lead developer and have worked on a wide array of technologies from C#, ROR, PHP, Python, JAVA for the back end to Javascript, AngularJs, JQuery, HTML/CSS for the front end and SQL, NoSql for DB.
 I have worked as an IC and Pod lead across all kinds of organisations - from a 50 member startup to an organisation as big as Salesforce.
 I have taken care of multiple projects end to end for at least 3 years - from requirement gathering(brainstorming specs with the PM )to estimating and assigning the work items in JIRA to coding, doing code reviews and testing the team's code to overseeing the adoption of the released product/feature work as well.
 I am a quick learner and am flexible with culture and timings too.
 I communicate clearly with the people I work with and believe in maintaing a respectful growth oriented atmosphere for everyone to thrive.